securelayer7/not-a-vuln-list/README.md

-# Top 2025 vulnerabilities you shouldn’t accept in a pentest report
+# Top 2025 vulnerabilities you shouldn’t accept in a pentest report [DRAFT]

 _We’re finalizing this list and will improve each point with detailed descriptions to ensure clarity and avoid confusion._